marciovcampos/coinsynch/README.md

 ## About:
-Pet Shop was developed by [Márcio Vinícius](https://github.com/marciovcampos).
+CoinSynch was developed by [Márcio Vinícius](https://github.com/marciovcampos).